lars1050/csc321-s25/09_strategy/README.md

 _Please leave the provided code as is and create new classes.
 The one exception is Main, which you can edit as discussed in the requirements below._

-1. (issue #1) Create the collection of classes to implement the locomotion strategy.
-This should include a wheel, omni-directional, and fixed strategy.
+1. (issue #1) Create the collection of classes to implement the movement strategy.
+This should include a wheel and omni-directional.
 Use the names MoveBehavior, MoveWheeled, MoveOmni.

 1. (issue #2) Create the collection of classes to implement the sensing strategy.
 This should include an IR, camera, and touch strategy.
 Use the names SenseBehavior, SenseIR, SenseCamera, and SenseTouch.